By Herman Daly

-Foreword to Enough Is Enough: Building a Sustainable Economy in a World of Finite Resources, a book by Rob Dietz and Dan O’Neill (published by Berrett-Koehler in the U.S. and Earthscan in the U.K.)
+Foreword to Enough Is Enough: Building a Sustainable Economy in a World of Finite Resources by Rob Dietz and Dan O’Neill (published by Berrett-Koehler in the U.S. and Earthscan in the U.K.)

 I have long wanted to write a book on the subject of “enough” but never did.
 Now I don’t have to because Rob Dietz and Dan O’Neill have done it in a clearer and more accessible way than I could have.
 Therefore, it is a special pleasure for me to write a foreword calling attention to their important contribution.

 Enough should be the central concept in economics.
 Enough means “sufficient for a good life.”
 This raises the perennial philosophical question: What is a good life?
 That is not easy to answer, but at a minimum, we can say that the current answer to “having ever more” is wrong.
 It is worth working hard and sacrificing some things to have enough, but it is stupid to work even harder to have more than enough.
 And to get more than enough not by hard work but by the exploitation of others is immoral.

 Living on enough is closely related to sharing, a virtue which today is often referred to as “class warfare.”
 Real class warfare, however, will not result from sharing, but from the greed of elites who promote growth because they capture nearly all of the benefits from it while “sharing” only the costs.